Home » Recipes » Side Dishes » Cornbread with Bisquick Recipe

 Notes

-• Add just a little cheese, jalapeño, or corn for flavor and texture without making the batter too heavy.
+• Sprinkle a little cheese, jalapeño, or canned corn over the top before baking for extra flavor and texture.

 • Stir only until the ingredients come together to keep the cornbread light and fluffy.